Schell-Matthew/Exponential-Equation-Calculator/README.md

 # Exponential-Equation-Calculator
 This project calculates an exponential equation from a given table of coordinate points, exponential growth, and exponential decay.
-If you have any questions or want to tell me how much of a great program this is, you can email me at matthewschell2007@icloud.com.
-Enjoy!

 How to download: